 We prefer HTML documents over other file types.
 Non-HTML results are demoted significantly, to prevent, for instance, PDF files from crowding out their respective landing pages.

 We prefer documents that are fresh.
 Anything published or updated in the past 30 days is considered fresh.
 After that, we use a Gaussian decay function to demote documents, so that the older a document is, the more it is demoted.
-When a document is 5 years old or older, we consider them to be equally old and do not demote further.
+When documents are 5 years old or older, we consider them to be equally old and do not demote further.
+We use either the

 Documents with no date metadata at all are considered fresh and are not demoted.
 Read more about date metadata we collect and why it’s important to add metadata to your files.